How safe is your workplace? Are your employees taking unnecessary risks?

 The bolder the better here; you need your aids and instructions to grab attention.
 Use color-coding, posters, signs, and labels to warn of potential hazards.

-Also, put OSHA posters up in any break/recreation rooms.
+Also, put OSHA posters up in any break or recreation rooms.
 To broadcast important updates, messages, and safety information, use your digital signage systems.
+OSHA compliance training is also essential to safer workplaces and smarter employees.
+Safety first needs to be your company motto and priority.

 In emergency situations, digital signage can be a huge boon.
 You can use it to send an instant warning or notification of an ongoing situation, unlike posters.
-And it’s easy to update in real-time as the situation progresses.
-It’s also handy in areas where computers and mobile devices aren’t allowed.
+And it is easy to update in real-time as the situation progresses.
+It is also handy in areas where computers and mobile devices aren’t allowed.

-It’s important to note that a messy workplace will increase the risk of accidents and injury.
+It is important to note that a messy workplace will increase the risk of accidents and injury.
 Make sure your floors are clear and unobstructed and clean up any spills right away.
 There should be a regular inspection to make sure there are no hazards from a messy environment.
-This is completely avoidable.
+This is completely avoidable for work spaces.

 7. Encourage Proper Regular Breaks